Star Pipes and Fittings

 Common Mistakes in Surface Preparation

-Surface preparation is the foundation of a strong solvent cement joint.
-Many failures occur because the surfaces are not properly cleaned or prepared before applying the cement.
+Surface preparation forms the foundation of a strong solvent cement joint.
+Many failures happen because the pipe and fitting surfaces are not properly cleaned or prepared.

-PVC surfaces must be free of dirt, grease, oil, and moisture.
-Contaminants prevent the solvent cement from properly softening and fusing the pipe and fitting surfaces.
+PVC surfaces must be free from dirt, grease, oil, and moisture.
+Any contamination prevents the solvent cement from properly softening and fusing the surfaces.

 How to fix:

-- Remove any grease or oil with a PVC cleaner or primer.
+• Remove grease or oil with a PVC cleaner or primer

-- Ensure the surfaces are dry before applying cement.
+• Ensure surfaces are completely dry before cementing

 How to fix: